Lampard warns Chelsea against complacency in top-four race | Malay Mail

-Christian Pulisic and Willian scored as the fourth-placed Blues beat City 2-1 yesterday — moving five points clear of Manchester United, in fifth, and Wolves.
+Christian Pulisic and Willian scored as the fourth-placed Blues beat City 2-1 on Thursday — moving five points clear of Manchester United, in fifth, and Wolves.

 Chelsea’s victory also sealed Liverpool’s first top-flight title in 30 years.